Updated March 20th, 2019

 Foundation issues are no minor problem.
 The issues could go deeper than the foundation.
-You may be shocked to discover that the problems stem from soil shifting.
-It’s caused by shifting soil or a buildup of pressure in the soil around the foundation.
+You may be shocked to discover that the problems could stem from shifting soil.

 The shifting causes damage to the chimney, floors, and doors.
-When building takes place on a non-level ground, most builders perform a soil test.
-However, some contractors may fail to do the test, or the test may fail.
+When structures are built on a non-level ground, most builders perform a soil test.
+However, some contractors fail to do the test, or the test may fail.

-If soil shifting is the case, you run the risk of replacing the whole foundation.
+If you have a case of shifting soil, you run the risk of replacing the whole foundation.
 It’s best to consult with a foundation repair specialist.